 If the potting mixture is too compact, it’s going to take longer to dry out.
 This is because the lower portion of the soil does not get enough airflow.
 On the other hand, if the potting mixture is too airy, it might dry out faster than you expect, leading to under-watering.

-The aim is to maintain a watering schedule that keeps the roots happy and hydrated.
+The aim is to maintain a watering schedule that keeps the roots happy and hydrated according to Dustin’s blog on Aroids, Anthuriums, and Philodendron care.
 You may have to experiment to find the perfect balance for your Anthurium Salgarense.

-In winter, Anthurium Salgarense needs a six week rest period so reduce the watering.
+In winter, Anthurium Salgarense needs a six-week rest period to reduce the watering.

 Anthurium Salgarense is a sun-lover that requires bright but indirect sunlight exposure.
 Your plant needs at least 10 hours of moderate but continuous light.
 You can use a combination of natural sunlight and grow lights.

 Anthuriums are epiphytic plants that grow on trees.
 This species can survive in low light, but it seeks bright sunlight because that encourages better leaf growth.
 They need plenty of energy to grow the beautiful foliage, so bright light is best suited.

 I have placed my Anthurium a few feet away from the window to make sure the direct sun rays never hit the foliage.

 Surprisingly this Anthurium can tolerate full sun, but I would not suggest that because the foliage may suffer from sunburns.

 This plant likes warm environments.
 Keep the Anthurium Salgarense in ambient temperature ranging from 65 to 75 degrees Fahrenheit (18 to 24 degrees Celsius).